The Masked Singer first look at semi-final as two more acts are unmasked

-Here’s your first look at Saturday’s semi final of The Masked Singer UK 2023!
+Here’s your first look at tonight’s semi final of The Masked Singer UK 2023!

 The Masked Singer series 4 continues this Saturday evening on ITV1 with its penultimate episode.